joeych8/Oishii/readme.md

 ## Purpose

 This app was developed as part of an assignment during my studies.
-The design was created by design students from the same school.
+The design was created by design students.

 ## Screenshots